-The version of this report produced from Cycle 5 onwards is available in both PDF and html formats.
+The version of this report produced from Cycle 5 onwards may be available in either PDF format, html format or both of these formats.
 (QA2 reports from earlier cycles are discussed in Section 5.2.)
 Unlike the QA2 report for manually calibrated data, the QA2 report for pipeline processed data primarily contains text and tabular information about the data.
-A
+A few subsections of this report are particularly useful for assessing the quality of the data and for imaging.